harleydutton/Tabula-Rasa/tabula-rasa.md

 | CP Cost  | 1 CP | 2 CP | 3 CP | 4 CP  | 5 CP  | X CP |
 | Total CP | 1 CP | 3 CP | 6 CP | 10 CP | 15 CP | ...  |

-> lockpicking, pyromancy, lying, and blocking are all examples of skills.
+> lock-picking, pyromancy, lying, and blocking are all examples of skills.

 #### Mandatory Skills
-Mandatory skills are Body, Mind, Spirit and Social.
+Mandatory skills are `Body`, `Mind`, `Spirit` and `Social`.
 They are the most broad skills in each of their respective categories which are physical, mental, magical, and... social.
 These skills can be used to roll any check in their category but scale differently than every other skill.
-All characters have one level in all mandatory skills just in case they encounter a check to which there is not a more appropriate skill.
+All characters get one level in each mandatory skill for free just in case they have to make a check they don't have an appropriate skill for.

 | Level    | 1    | 2    | 3     | 4     | 5     | X      |
 | -------- | ---- | ---- | ----- | ----- | ----- | ------ |